-This easy recipe for how to make Chocolate Covered Oreo style cookies is fun, creative and delicious for gifting!
+This is an easy recipe for how to make Chocolate Covered Oreos.
+They’re fun, creative and delicious for gifting!

 Why You’ll Love This Recipe